First view of Mars with the Webb Telescope

 Webb’s first near-infrared spectrum of Mars, captured by the Near-Infrared Spectrograph (NIRSpec), demonstrates Webb’s power to study the Red Planet with spectroscopy, ESA reports in a statement.

 While images of Mars show built-in differences in brightness over a large number of wavelengths from place to place across the planet on a particular day and time, the spectrum shows the subtle variations in brightness between hundreds of different wavelengths. wavelengths representative of the planet as a whole.
-Astronomers will analyze the features of the spectrum to gather additional information about the planet’s surface and atmosphere.
+Astronomers will analyze the features of the spectrum to gather additional information regarding the planet’s surface and atmosphere.

 In the future, Webb will use these imaging and spectroscopic data to explore regional differences across the planet and look for trace species in the atmosphere, including methane and hydrogen chloride.